 If gingivitis goes untreated, the disease will inevitably spread below the gumline and begin to destroy the bony tissues that support your teeth.
 Once the bone is affected, it becomes known as periodontitis.
 You may notice slight worsening or increased frequency of the symptoms of gingivitis, as well as a receding gums.
 As periodontitis progresses and the supporting bone continues to erode, your teeth may begin to feel loose or fit together differently.
 By the time you experience these more noticeable symptoms, extensive and irreversible damage has likely already occurred.

-This diagram helps illustrate the unseen effects of untreated gum disease.
+The diagram below helps illustrate the unseen effects of untreated gum disease.

-Notice that the affected areas of the tooth are below the gumline, and not at all visible to the naked eye.
-This kind of damage may only be detectable by a professional exam, including x-rays.
+Notice that the affected areas of the tooth are primarily below the gumline, where they are hidden from sight.
+This kind of damage may only be detectable by a professional exam including x-rays.

-If you’ve been diagnosed with gum disease, you’ll need to get special treatment if you want to keep your teeth.
-First, you will need a special deep cleaning that goes under your gums.
-This is called “scaling” or “root planing”, and it is generally performed while you are sedated.
+First, you will need a special deep cleaning that goes beneath your gums to remove plaque and tartar buildup.
+This is called “scaling” or “root planing”, and it is generally performed with anesthetic for your comfort.
 This kind of thorough cleaning is usually spread out over several appointments, as it can take hours to complete.
-You may also be placed on an antibiotic to address any infections.
+You may also be prescribed an antibiotic to address infection of the soft tissues.

-When your gum disease has been successfully treated, you will need to change your dental care habits or risk a reoccurrence.
-You will need to have regular cleanings more often—every three months instead of every six months.
+Following treatment, you will need to bolster your dental care habits or risk a reoccurrence.
+You will need to have professional teeth cleanings more often—every two to four months instead of every six months.
 You will also need to step up your home dental care habits, including flossing every day.
-Dr. Hadgis may be able to provide suggestions for home appliances that will help you keep gum disease at bay.
+Dr. Patel can also provide suggestions for home appliances that will help you keep your gum disease from returning or worsening.

 Gum Disease and Whole Body Health